-The inmates who take part in Kairos Inside are invited by the prison chaplain with approval of the prison administration, and each inmate can chose whether they want to attend or not.
+The inmates who take part in Kairos Inside are invited by the prison chaplain with approval of the prison administration.
 The program is completely voluntary.

 - are given the time to reflect on their lives to date;